I support the legalization, regulation, and taxation of marijuana sales to adults.

-However, despite many bills being presented in committees and a traveling ‘listening tour’ throughout the state, no legislation has even come close to reaching the Governor’s desk, and likely won’t any time soon.
-That does not mean it will never get there, though.
+However, despite many bills being presented in committees and a traveling ‘listening tour’ throughout the state, no legal New Jersey weed legislation has come close to reaching the Governor’s desk.
+It might not any time soon.
+That does not mean that legal New Jersey weed will never get there.

-The New Jersey Cannabusiness Assocation hosted a networking and legislative update event in Belmar on Wednesday night.
+The New Jersey Cannabusiness Association hosted a networking and legislative update event in Belmar on Wednesday night on the legal New Jersey cannabis process.
 President Scott Rudder addressed the audience of about 50 professionals hoping to work within the industry.
 He expressed optimism and said, “If not by the end of June, we need to see a bill by the end of this year.
 I am hopeful.
 Things get done in June in the legislature as the budget approaches and deals need to get made.”

-Support continues to grow across the country through evident through polls and a growing list of 2020 likely presidential candidates who support the Marijuana Justice Act at the federal level with Senator Kamala Harris (D-CA) joining on to co-sponsor the bill today.
+Support continues to grow across the country through evident through polls.
+A growing list of 2020 likely presidential candidates support the Marijuana Justice Act at the federal level.
+Senator Kamala Harris (D-CA) joined on to co-sponsor the bill today.

 The fact is, marijuana laws are not applied and enforced in the same way for all people.
 That’s why I’ve signed onto @CoryBooker’s Marijuana Justice Act to make marijuana legal at the federal level.
 It’s the smart thing to do. pic.twitter.com/JD5qqm0bfU